nytimes/drone-gke/.github/CONTRIBUTING.md

 ## License

-Unless otherwise noted, `drone-gke` is distributed under the Apache 2.0-style license found in [LICENSE](LICENSE).
+Unless otherwise noted, `drone-gke` is distributed under the Apache 2.0-style license found in the LICENSE file.